SQream/sqream_docs/troubleshooting/remedying_slow_queries.rst

          #.
 If there are more statements than available resources, some statements may be in an ``In queue`` mode.
          #.
 If there is a statement that has been running for too long and is blocking the queue, consider stopping it (use ``SELECT stop_statement(<statement id>)``).

-         If the statement does not stop correctly, contact SQream support.
+         If the statement does not stop correctly, contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

          If there are no long running statements or this does not help, continue to step 7.
    * - 7